 This thought also applies to your academic work, not just extracurricular activities.
 If you’re looking to get into a school with a strong Biology program because that’s what you want to study, then think about honors or AP Biology courses.

-The challenge will be real, but it also shows that school’s admissions board that you are serious about pursuing this subject and would be a good fit for their program.
+The challenge will be real, but it also shows that the school’s admissions board that you are serious about pursuing this subject and would be a good fit for their program.

 Everything Counts – There is no major bullet to gain admission to your dream school; a successful application needs to encompass so many things.